-If you are someone who tends to feel the cold more than others – it’s a good idea to let us know as we can increase the temperature in the tank & in the room.
+If you are someone who tends to feel the cold more than others – it’s a good idea to let us know as we can increase the temperature in the room.

 Do I have to close the lid?

 You don’t have to close the lid if you are claustrophobic or worried for any reason.
-If you leave the lid open, you may feel cooler with the door open, so please let us know if you think you will have the door open and we will monitor the room temperature accordingly.
+If you leave the lid open, you may feel cooler, so please let us know if you think you will have the door open and we will monitor the room temperature accordingly.

 Many people who are worried that they will feel claustrophobic find that once they are in the tank and see how much space there is and how easy the door is to open/close, they are not worried at all.
 When you first get in we recommend you sit down and close and open the door a few times to see how easy it is to help you feel more comfortable.

 No, you do not need to wear bathers as you will be floating in complete privacy, much as you would if you had a bath in your own home!
 We don’t recommend wearing bathers or underwear as these can be uncomfortable and apply pressure to your skin which is detrimental to the tank concept of limiting your sensory distractions.

 There is no need to be able to swim as the water is only 30cm deep.
 Anyone – even those people who say they are unable to float in pools or the ocean can float effortlessly in the tank due to the high concentration of salt & increased density of the water.